Evaluating multi-season occupancy models with autocorrelation fitted to heterogeneous datasets: Model and methods

 In each contour plot, a single region of high density of point estimates is expected for a globally identifiable model, with the true value of each parameter centered inside the high-density region \citep{cole20202parameter}.
 More than one high-density region can indicate local identifiability, and an elongate-shaped density or no density at all can represent an identifiability issue \citep{cole20202parameter}.
-The estimated density consists of the proportion of the total number of point estimates (out of 100 point estimates per parameter) inside each contour plot cell.
-Densities were estimated using two-dimensional Gaussian kernel density estimator of the \texttt{MASS} R package \citep{venables2002modern}, and projected across parameter combinations using \texttt{ggplot2} \citep{wickham2016ggplot2}.
+Densities were estimated using a two-dimensional Gaussian kernel density estimator of the \texttt{MASS} R package \citep{venables2002modern}, and projected across parameter combinations using \texttt{ggplot2} \citep{wickham2016ggplot2}.